Don’t cry because it’s over; smile because it happened.—Dr. Seuss??

 These super long nights, constant overcast skies, lack of social life, and barren landscape have also worsened my depression.
 Fuck this sunrise after starting work but setting before my shift ends.

 While part of me hates admitting this adventure didn’t work out, I am glad to get out of Missoula and head back to Jersey for now.
 I am glad it worked out while it lasted, meeting all the people that I did, learning about the two-spirit community, working for a company whose people taught me how to give a damn once again, and knowing that I blinded myself with rose-tinted glasses.
-I will be glad to get back to meeting and talking with people from a wide variety backgrounds different from my own.
-Knowing that when I am out in public people have to remain masked because jobs can enforce that rule.
-Knowing my rights as a trans man, regardless of where I am, are protected everywhere.
-Jobs, even if that means a bit of a commute.
-High taxes, sure, but with it comes a shit load of protections as an employee, member of a minority group, and other things Montana doesn’t want to protect.
+I will be glad to get back to meeting and talking with people from a wide variety backgrounds different from my own Knowing that there are jobs everywhere, even if that means a bit of a commute.
+High taxes, sure, but with it comes a shit load of protections as an employee, and other things Montana doesn’t want to protect.

 As my old man emailed me when he said I could come back, ”You need to treat all of this as just another adventure on your life’s journey.
 My journey through life was made so much easier as I knew [my parents] always had a place for me to stay when I needed it.“